jdenalil/SailPlanning/README.md

 1. Build a low level planner to smooth the discretized waypoints and account for realistic vehicle dynamics
 1. Build a quick visualization  of the path taken by the aircraft
 1. Allow the number of speeds tried to be given as an input by the user instead of embedded in the code
 1. Fix the A* heuristic function to ensure it is always lower then the actual cost
+1. Becuase of the equation solver in the traversal time estimator, the algorithm could be quite slow for large inputs.
+Finding a good approximate closed form solution would be helpful.
+1. If it is not possible to get to the goal within the provided time, the search seems to hang.
+We should make sure the input is valid before searching.
 1. Build out unit and integration tests